iam-nad-ai/RISC-V-MYTH-Workshop/README.md

 # RISC-V-PIPELINE
-The 4 - Stage pipeline of RISC-V Core which supports RV32I Base instruction set Each piepline is coded using TL-Verilog on Makerchip IDE platform
+The pipeline of RISC-V Core which supports RV32I Base instruction set Each piepline is coded using TL-Verilog on Makerchip IDE platform